 Yes we do, only upon full completion of the course.
 Please know that if you do not pass you do not get certified, if you do not complete the work, you are not certified.
 Do not ask for special recognition of other work, these are specific programs and we require complete of all of our work.

 Why is your course better than another?

 Our courses are good because we have put a lot of thought into them.
 I will not though directly compare our program to another.
 I will say our programs do not have 2 inch margins, lots of half blank pages, one sided course books.
 We send you a course full of quality information, with pictures of the herbs, extensive articles, writings and educational text.
 We also offer page wise one of the most information packed programs available.
 Our programs are extensive and offer more for the money, so to speak.
 Additionally we now offer a completely online learning experience that is interactive and multimedia.
 All enrolled students can also use the online classroom that has additional and supplemental education and resources for students.
-In addition we believe that a good herbalist is educated from multiple sources, so we would never put down or compare ourselves to another herbal or aromatherapy program, that is unethical and unprofessional.
+In addition we believe that a good herbalist is educated from multiple sources, so we would never put down or compare ourselves to another herbal or aromatherapy program that is unethical and unprofessional.
 We do not compare ourselves to other programs, or comment on them.

 Do you offer transcripts?

 Yes, we can send transcripts to whomever you request.
-We are not accredited but our students have received credit for their classes from a variety of colleges through an portfolio process or independent study.
+We are not accredited but our students have received credit for their classes from a variety of colleges through a portfolio process or independent study.
 Transcript fees are $10.00 per school.